Summary

 What We Still Don't Know

-• Autonomous agent licensing.
-The GA per-user model covers OBO agents.
-The Frontier preview uses per-agent-instance licensing.
-How Microsoft will price autonomous agents when they reach GA is undetermined.
+Agent user licensing.
+The GA per-user model covers both delegated and own-access agents.
+The Frontier preview for agent user identities (own mailbox, OneDrive, org chart) uses per-agent-instance licensing during preview.
+How Microsoft will price agent users when they reach GA is undetermined.

 Our View on Discounting

-Until Microsoft publishes consumption cost guidance and the Product Terms list E7 and Agent 365 SKUs, the $15 per-seat price is a governance floor, not the full cost of deploying AI agents.
+The $15 per-seat price is a governance floor, not the full cost of deploying AI agents.
+Microsoft now offers per-agent cost estimators, but no end-to-end TCO model for the combined governance-plus-consumption stack.
 If you need help modelling the real cost, get in touch.
 We don't sell Microsoft licences or cloud services, so our advice is independent.